EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 8 min read

-Every disaster recovery plan begins with two critical metrics that define your recovery requirements:
+Every disaster recovery plan starts with two metrics that define your recovery requirements.
+These drive every technical decision — from backup frequency to infrastructure architecture.

-• Recovery Time Objective (RTO): The maximum acceptable duration of downtime after a disaster before business operations must be restored.
-An RTO of 4 hours means your systems must be back online within 4 hours of a failure.
-Mission-critical applications often require RTOs measured in minutes.
+• Recovery Time Objective (RTO) — maximum acceptable downtime after a disaster.
+An RTO of 4 hours means systems must be back online within 4 hours.
+Mission-critical applications often require RTOs in minutes.

-• Recovery Point Objective (RPO): The maximum acceptable amount of data loss measured in time.
-An RPO of 1 hour means you can tolerate losing up to 1 hour of data.
+• Recovery Point Objective (RPO) — maximum acceptable data loss measured in time.
+An RPO of 1 hour means you can lose up to 1 hour of data.
 For financial transactions, RPO must be near-zero.
-For archival data, RPO may be measured in days.

-A BIA identifies your organization's critical business processes, the systems that support them, and the financial and operational impact of each system being unavailable.
-The BIA output drives RTO/RPO assignments and investment prioritization.
+A BIA identifies your critical business processes, the systems that support them, and the financial impact of each system being unavailable.
+BIA outputs drive RTO/RPO assignments and investment prioritization.

 Identify and evaluate the threats most likely to affect your organization:

-• 1 copy stored offsite (different geographic region)
+• 1 copy stored offsite in a different geographic region.

 For systems requiring low RTO/RPO, implement real-time or near-real-time replication: